ZeyuJin/ALOS2_batch_processing/README.md

 **Merging subswaths of ALOS-2 is similar to merging those of Sentinel-1.
 You need to run "merge_swath" twice.
 To merge the topo_ra.grd, you need to consider two extra factors:**
-1. FLIPUD each topo_ra.grd of each subswath.
+1. gmt FLIPUD each topo_ra.grd of each subswath (Because SLC indexs from upper left).
 2. subtract the difference of Earth radius of each subswath.

 ### Step 6: unwrap each interferogram and geocode them.